Nexis-Network/homepage/content/docs/guides/auto-suspend-guide.md

 ---
-title: Configuring Auto-suspend for Exzo Network computes
+title: Configuring Auto-suspend for Nexis Network computes
-subtitle: Learn how to configure Exzo Network's Auto-suspend feature to control when your compute scales to zero
+subtitle: Learn how to configure Nexis Network's Auto-suspend feature to control when your compute scales to zero
 enableTableOfContents: true
 updatedOn: '2023-10-24T18:56:54.982Z'
 ---

-Exzo Network's [Auto-suspend](/docs/introduction/auto-suspend) feature controls when a Exzo Network compute instance transitions to an `Idle` state (scales to zero) due to inactivity.
-This guide demonstrates how to configure the _Auto-suspend_ setting in your Exzo Network project.
+Nexis Network's [Auto-suspend](/docs/introduction/auto-suspend) feature controls when a Nexis Network compute instance transitions to an `Idle` state (scales to zero) due to inactivity.
+This guide demonstrates how to configure the _Auto-suspend_ setting in your Nexis Network project.

-[Exzo Network Pro Plan](/docs/introduction/pro-plan) users can configure the _Auto-suspend_ setting for a new project, for an existing project, or for an individual compute endpoint.
+[Nexis Network Pro Plan](/docs/introduction/pro-plan) users can configure the _Auto-suspend_ setting for a new project, for an existing project, or for an individual compute endpoint.
 Configuring the _Auto-suspend_ setting for a new or existing project sets the project's default Auto-suspend setting, which is used from that point forward when creating new compute endpoints.

 ### Configure the Auto-suspend setting for a new project